The Mirage of the “Best Chef’s Knife” Review: Why the Lists Are Fake

 The Reality: While these “tests” make for a great hero shot, they are purely performative.
 A knife that can slice candy isn’t necessarily a knife that can handle a five-pound bag of onions or a dense butternut squash.
 In this article, we’re moving past the “gummy bear” tricks to look at what actually matters: geometry, balance, and long-term durability.
 Because at 6:00 PM on a Tuesday, you need a tool that works, not a parlor trick in a pretty box.

 What follows is an expose of the knife review industry.
-I’ve used Serious Eats as an example because it is an industry veteran.
-You can trust in and rely on the food and cooking information they bring you, and you can trust in the integrity of their authors, including the author of this review I will discuss.
+I’ve chosen the review format used by Serious Eats as our primary example because it is an industry veteran.
+You can generally trust and rely on the culinary and technique information their team brings you.
+However, looking at this specific lineup reveals how even a highly respected media outlet can become completely trapped by the financial constraints and theatrical requirements of modern digital publishing.

 The Price Range Mirage